 Young kids often get fevers.
 They're a normal part of childhood and usually aren't serious.
 In most cases, they go away on their own.
 Fever is the body's way of killing off infections by raising the heat on germs.
 It can be caused by bacteria, like strep throat, or a virus, like the flu.
-The key is learning how and when to treat them so you can keep your child comfortable until she's feeling better.
+The key is learning how and when to treat them so you can keep your child comfortable until they're feeling better.

 When should I treat fever?